zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/isymunmanageddispose-destroy-method.md

 - apiref
 author: mairaw
 ms.author: mairaw
-ms.openlocfilehash: 6d4b5f94bdbb7319cef14c8b86f8ea995df7ff21
+ms.openlocfilehash: 6a4a0bac056c7c88a491ac05a17b662ace833df1
-ms.sourcegitcommit: 3d5d33f384eeba41b2dff79d096f47ccc8d8f03d
+ms.sourcegitcommit: 6b308cf6d627d78ee36dbbae8972a310ac7fd6c8
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 05/04/2018
+ms.lasthandoff: 01/23/2019
-ms.locfileid: "33424481"
+ms.locfileid: "54614457"
 ---
 # <a name="isymunmanageddisposedestroy-method"></a>ISymUnmanagedDispose::Destroy-Methode
-Bewirkt, dass das zugrunde liegende Objekt alle internen Verweise freigeben und Fehler für alle nachfolgenden Methodenaufrufe zurück.
+Causes the underlying object to release all internal references and return failure on any subsequent method calls.

 ## <a name="syntax"></a>Syntax